Vincenz Priessnitz: Early life

 Vincenz Priessnitz was born into a farmer's family in the village of Gräfenberg in Austrian Silesia (today an integral part of Jeseník, Czech Republic) and baptized Vincenz Franz.
 His parents were among the first settlers of the village.
 When Vincenz was eight his father went blind and he had to help in the farm, especially after his elder brother died four years later.
-Once Vinzenz watched a roebuck with a wounded limb coming to a pond (or stream) to heal its wound.
-He healed his own finger injured during timber felling with water wraps (1814).
+Once Vincenz watched a roebuck with a wounded limb coming to a pond (or stream) to heal its wound.
+He healed his own finger injured during timber felling with water wraps in 1814.
 He also relieved pain after spraining his wrist by applying wet bandages, which lessened the inflammation.

 In 1816 he was injured more seriously when he broke his ribs in an accident with a cart and the doctor claimed it was fatal or at least crippling.
 Priessnitz refused to accept the doctor's diagnosis, and over the next year, he healed after applying wet bandages to his chest and drinking large quantities of water.
 His recovery strengthened his conviction in the practice, and brought him local fame.
 Priessnitz began healing animals on his farm and in his village, and later began developing techniques and protocols for healing people.
 Different types of baths focused on healing different body parts and various afflictions, including paralysis, insanity and poisoning.
 Soon queues of people were coming to Gräfenberg, so in 1822 Vincenz decided to rebuild his father's house, building part of it as a sanatorium and spa for his patients.